 ‘Why Don’t We Do It In The Road?’ was just Paul and me, and it went out as a Beatle track too.
 We had no problems with that.

 The song was inspired by an incident observed by McCartney in Rishikesh, India.

 I was up on the flat roof meditating and I’d seen a troupe of monkeys walking along in the jungle and a male just hopped on to the back of this female and gave her one, as they say in the vernacular.
 Within two or three seconds he hopped off again, and looked around as if to say, ‘It wasn’t me,’ and she looked around as if there had been some mild disturbance but thought, Huh, I must have imagined it, and she wandered off.
 And I thought, bloody hell, that puts it all into a cocked hat, that’s how simple the act of procreation is, this bloody monkey just hopping on and hopping off.
 There is an urge, they do it, and it’s done with.
 And it’s that simple.
 We have horrendous problems with it, and yet animals don’t.
 So that was basically it.
 ‘Why Don’t We Do It In The Road?’ could have applied to either fucking or shitting, to put it roughly.
 Why don’t we do either of them in the road?
 Well, the answer is we’re civilised and we don’t.
 But the song was just to pose that question.
 ‘Why Don’t We Do It In The Road?’ was a primitive statement to do with sex or to do with freedom really.
 I like it, it’d just so outrageous that I like it.

 Many Years From Now, Barry Miles

 In the studio

-Take four, which sees McCartney alternating between gentle and strident vocals with each verse, can be heard on Anthology 3.
+Take four, which saw McCartney alternating between gentle and strident vocals with each verse, can be heard on Anthology 3.